OpenLiberty/docs-playbook/README.md

    c.
 Click the pencil icon to edit the file.

    d.
 Add the new release version to the `branches` sections of the doc.
-Remove the oldest release from the beginning
+Remove the oldest release from the beginning of the list.

    e.
 After you edit the file, create a pull request into the `prod` branch by clicking the **Propose changes** button.
 Get the pull request reviewed and merge it in.